sschangi/Data-Science/README.md

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The files and scripts are located in the [Project-Disaster-Response-Pipeline](https://github.com/sschangi/Data-Science/tree/main/Project-Disaster-Response-Pipeline) folder.

 ## Project: Recommendations with IBM
-In this project, we analyze the interactions that users have with articles on the [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/login), and make recommendations to them about new articles you think they will like.
+In this project, we analyze the interactions that users have with articles on the [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/login), and make recommendations to them about new articles you think they will like, using rank-based, collaborative filtering, and svd decompositions approaches in recommendation.
 The files and scripts are located in the [Project-Recommendation-Engine](https://github.com/sschangi/Data-Science/tree/main/Project-Recommendation-Engine) folder.

 ## Dependencies
 Create the conda environment with: